jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 We care about the next state because we want to maxamize the total reward.
 The agent will rather choose an action with a low immediate reward but high long-term reward than an action with a high immediate reward but has a low long-term reward.
 This is credited due to the hyperparamter, known as the discount factor, **γ**.
 Gamma is the amount by which the algorithm discounts future rewards, so if you seek high immediate rewards, you would set gamma to be a small number.
 Vice versa.

 The actual network learns this new Q-value by subtracting the old prediction by the new prediction and squaring it.
 In other words, DQNs typically use MSE (mean-squared error) loss functions.
-After the loss is computed, the network performs gradient descent which adjusts weights/biases based on the derivatives of the activation functions to determine how much each weight/bias was at fault.
+After the loss is computed, the network performs back propagation which is a process that uses derivatives of the activation functions to adjust the weights/biases.
+Professor Andrew Ng made a great video explaining how this process works by using computation graphs.
+See references below.

 After many, many steps, the agent will be learn to maxamize the reward by abusing the law of large numbers.
-This is because as experience in the memory increases, any stochastisity in the envrionment will become apparent.
-Thus, the agent will learn the state-transition probabilities (if I take action, a, in state, s, what is the probability it will land me in state, s').
+This is because as experience in the memory increases, any stochastisity in the envrionment will become apparent to the agent.
+Thus, the agent will learn the state-transition probabilities (if I take action, a, in state, s, what is the probability it will land me in state, s'), and will be able to use them to solve/beat the environment.

 Sadly, my computer kept crashing at around 650,000 steps so I was not able to obtain the optimal weights.
 But if you ran this alrogithm on a computer with more RAM, it will be able to converge.